WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - The `_rtc` version compiles GPU code at runtime, which might runs faster than standard version at the cost of a slight overhead.

+- The `cpu` version is implemented in AVX/AVX2 intrinsics, serves as a reference implementation on CPU.
+However, _bitwise identical_ outputs are not guaranteed across CPU and CUDA implementations.

 ## Requirements

 - CPU with AVX support.